PascalSenn2/Hackathon-Group-09-Repository/README.md

 Then, the weights of the criteria are defined.
 This makes sure that more important criteria such as field of study will be more strongly taken into account.

 Next, for each criterion a value on how well the mentor and the mentee match is created an normalized.
 The normalized values of all the criteria are then multiplied with their belonging weights and added up to get a total distance.
-This distances basically serves as the overall score of that match.
+The normalized distances basically serves as the overall score of that match.

-Finally, the top matches are then chosen to maximize the average total score of matches from the list of all matches and their corresponding score.
+Finally, the top matches are then chosen to globally maximize the average total score of matches from the list of all matches and their corresponding score.
+This is done by creating a matrix wiht all normalized scores and computing the hungarian algorithm of that matrix.
 Contemporarily, the addtional requirements created by the admin on the second page are taken into account so that certain matches either become impossible or are enforced.

 ## Tech stack
-This project was created in collaboration with the AI tool Lovable using:
+This project was created in collaboration with the AI tools Lovable & Bolt using:

 - Vite
 - TypeScript